mikependon/RepoDB.NET/pages/operations/binarybulkdeletebykey.md

 ### Use Case

-This method is very useful if you would like to delete multiple rows from the database (via a list of primary keys) in a very speedy manner.
+This method is very useful if you would like to delete the rows from the database (via a list of primary keys) in a very speedy manner.
 It is high-performant in nature as it is using the real bulk operation natively from the Npgsql library (via the [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class).

 ### Special Arguments